Sandeepan26/SR_ML_DL_RL_Repo/README.md

 # Machine_Learning_Sci-Kit
-This repository is about the various algorithms on Machine Learning such as Multiple Linear Regression, Lasso, Ridge et cetera.
-Other algorithms will be updated.
+This repository is about the data analysis with Machine Learning algorithms such as Multiple Linear Regression, Lasso, Ridge, and Feature Engineering (Feature Polynomial Transform).